London, Ontario: History

-Later, in the early 19th century, the Munsee-Delaware Nation (the Munsee are a subtribe of the Lenape or Delaware people), expelled from their homeland in Modern New Jersey and Eastern Pennsylvania after the creation of the United States.

 The Oneida Nation of the Thames, Chippewas of the Thames First Nation, and Munsee-Delaware Nation reserves are located south-west of the city.

 Settlement

 The current location of London was selected as the site of the future capital of Upper Canada in 1793 by Lieutenant-Governor John Graves Simcoe, who also named the village which was founded in 1826.
 Originally, Simcoe had proposed to call it Georgiana, in honour of George III, the reigning monarch at that time.
 It did not become the capital Simcoe envisioned.
 Rather, it was an administrative seat for the area west of the actual capital, York (now Toronto).
 The London Township Treaty of 1796 with the Chippewa ceded the original town site on the north bank of the Thames (then known as the Escunnisepe) to Upper Canada.

 London was part of the Talbot Settlement, named for Colonel Thomas Talbot, the chief administrator of the area, who oversaw the land surveying and built the first government buildings for the administration of the western Ontario peninsular region.
 Together with the rest of southwestern Ontario, the village benefited from Talbot's provisions not only for building and maintaining roads but also for assignment of access priorities to main routes to productive land.
 Crown and clergy reserves then received preference in the rest of Ontario.

 In 1814, the Battle of Longwoods took place during the War of 1812 in what is now Southwest Middlesex, near London.
+The retreating British Army were staying at Hungerford Hill when they were attacked by the Kentucky Mounted Riflemen.
+In 1827, a settlement was started Bryon when Cyrenius Hall built a gristmill.

 In 1832, the new settlement suffered an outbreak of cholera.
 London proved a centre of strong Tory support during the Upper Canada Rebellion of 1837, notwithstanding a brief rebellion led by Charles Duncombe.
 Consequently, the British government located its Ontario peninsular garrison there in 1838, increasing its population with soldiers and their dependents, and the business support populations they required.
 London was incorporated as a town in 1840.

 On 13 April 1845, a fire destroyed much of London, which was then largely constructed of wooden buildings.
 One of the first casualties was the town's only fire engine.
 The fire burned nearly 30 acres of land, destroying 150 buildings, before it burned itself out later that day.
 One fifth of London was destroyed in the province's first million-dollar fire.